Bitcoin

 • Most countries lack regulatory frameworks for operating DAOs.

 Typically, anyone can take part in a DAO by purchasing the DAO’s token during a public token sale or on the open market (if available).
-Once an individual or a company holds tokens in a DAO, it can contribute to the project’s decision-making process by voting using their tokens.
+Once an individual or a company holds tokens in a DAO, it can contribute to the project’s decision-making process by voting using its tokens.

 However, if the DAO’s tokens are not available for sale to the public, joining a DAO may involve getting to know the team and building a relationship with members of the team before you are provided with access.